Quantum Algorithm for the Fixed-Radius Neighbor Search: Introduction

 What makes this problem particularly resistant to optimization is not merely its algorithmic complexity, but rather the challenging computational patterns it creates.
 Specifically, the combination of a large data structure combined with the frequent and irregular memory access patterns.

 To be more specific, modern computing architectures are built around a memory hierarchy (CPU registers $\rightarrow$ L1 cache ($32-64 \, \text{KiB}$ per core) $\rightarrow$ L2 cache ( $512 \text{KiB}$ $-8\,\text{MiB}$ per core) $\rightarrow$ L3 cache ($120-256\,\text{MiB}$ per core) $\rightarrow$ main memory; data collected from~\cite{superpc1, superpc2}) that performs best when data access follows predictable patterns.
 However, neighbor search fundamentally involves unpredictable memory access and particles that are close in space configuration might be stored far apart in memory, particularly after many simulation time steps have caused the particles to move from their initial positions.
 This creates numerous cache misses, as the processor constantly needs to fetch data from slower memory tiers.
-For reference, in both SPH and MD the number of neighbors $M$ depends on the application, as high resolution simulations might require higher values.
-In the common scenario however, an accurate $3$D SPH simulation requires approximately $N = 10^{10}$, with approximately $400$ target neighbors per particle~\cite{SPH_neighbors}, while an MD simulation might require $N=10^6$ with the number of neighbors in the order of hundreds~\cite{castelli_decrypting_2024,Frenkel2002, gromacs}.
+For reference, in both SPH and MD the number of $M$ depends on the application, as high resolution simulations might require higher values.
+In the common scenario however, an accurate $3$D SPH simulation requires approximately $N = 10^{10}$, with approximately $400$ target neighbors per particle~\cite{SPH_neighbors}, while an MD simulation might require $N=10^8$ with the number of neighbors in the order of hundreds~\cite{castelli_decrypting_2024,Frenkel2002, gromacs}.

 In Fig.~\ref{fig: cache miss toy model} is presented a toy model representing the cache miss problem.
 When searching for neighbors of particle B, the algorithm needs to access data for particles E, G, and H that happen to be spatially nearby.
 However, due to limited cache memory capacity, only particles within B's sub-quadrant are currently stored in cache.
 To retrieve information for the remaining particles, the algorithm must fetch data from main memory—a significantly slower operation.
 The frequent repetition of this process creates substantial computational overhead and dramatically increases execution time.
 Thus, the mismatch between physical proximity and memory proximity causes the FRANS to be the bottleneck in many different scenarios.
+We note that the toy model in Fig.~\ref{fig: cache miss toy model} represents the cache-miss problem in its simplest form.
+In practice, sophisticated techniques exist to reduce the mismatch between physical and memory proximity, such as ordering particles along Peano-Hilbert space-filling curves~\cite{alves2022cache, springel2005cosmological}.

 An alternative approach to solving the bottleneck problem can be offered by the framework of quantum computation~\cite{quantum_for_many_body} which in the last two decades has seen a surge of theoretical advances and potential applications~\cite{nielsen_quantum_2010} in quantum chemistry~\cite{cao_quantum_chemistry_2019}, material science~\cite{alexeev_quantum-centric_2024}, cosmology~\cite{cappelli_vlasov_2024} and computational fluid dynamics~\cite{Succi_2023_overview}.